AliBaheri/Behavioral_Cloning_Project_SDCND/README.md

 * Summarize the results with a written report

 ### My project includes the following files:
-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results

 ### Overall hardware setup: